markzwehtet/FindFreebie/README.md

 Feed: list of nearby freebies (with category filters).

-Map View: freebies shown on a map.

 Post Freebie: photo + title + category + location.

-Claim & Chat: users can claim freebies and chat with poster.

 Realtime Updates: new posts and messages appear instantly.